RoyalFox2140/Essence2200/README.md

 When I reach a comfortable state of polish and most of the mod is finished it will be eligible to be included in Kenan's structured modpack.

-Designed for Cataclysm: Bright Nights 0.3 Experimental
+Designed for Cataclysm: Bright Nights latest experimental

 Monsters and factions are a work in progress, please enhance your game difficulty with other mods including Cata++, Secronom, and Really Dark Skies. https://github.com/Noctifer-de-Mortem/nocts_cata_mod